 After our flight from Mumbai, we arrived at Chandigarh airport and found our driver sent by Club Mahindra.
 The first thing we did after arrival was find a deserving desi dhaba on our route to Himachal Pradesh, before leaving behind the border of Punjab.

-For those who haven’t been to Manali before, especially friends and readers from Mumbai – let me assure you that the best way to get there is a direct flight to Kullu airport but that’s ridiculously expensive and annoyingly rare to find, only one flight per day or two days during season period and you’ll probably find none during off-season.
+For those who haven’t been to Manali before, especially friends and readers from Mumbai – let me assure you that the best way to get there is a direct flight to Kullu airport but that’s ridiculously expensive and annoyingly rare to find, only one flight per day or two days during season period.
+Also, you probably might not find even one flight during off-season.

 The second best way to get to Manali is to take any flight to Chandigarh and then enjoy a long road-trip of 360 to 380 kilometers via Mandi and Kullu.
 Don’t forget to grab a heavy meal at any local dhaba on the highway, before you reach the border of Himachal Pradesh.